Stub to Platform GN Migration

 - Copy stub files over to your platform and build them.

-- Replace stub toolchain with your platform's toolchain.
+- Replace stub toolchain with toolchain for your platform.

-- Replace stub configuration with your platform's configuration.
+- Replace stub configuration with configuration for your platform.

-- Replace stubbed starboard_platform target sources with your platform's sources.
+- Replace stubbed starboard_platform sources with sources for your platform.

 Copy Stub Files Over to Your Platform and Build Them